Sudo-Harsh-learner/-Assessment-Functions-and-Errors---ETH-AVAX/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by calling the Mint or Burn function.
-Click on the "MyToken" contract in the left-hand sidebar, and then click on the "Mint" function.
-Then, enter the address and amount of tokens.
-Finally, click on the "transact" button to execute the function and retrieve the "Balance" amount.
-The same can be performed with Burn but it will deduct the amount enterd from total balance of that address and if the amount > Balance then, it will show a error message on console.
+Click on the "MyContract" contract in the left-hand sidebar, and then click on the "setValue" function.
+Then, enter the value.
+Finally, click on the "transact" button to execute the function and set the new value.
+The same can be performed with divide but it will need two numbers one is divident and other is divisor.

 ## Authors